12 female-directed films to watch

 The first ever Academy Awards ceremony took place in 1929, and nearly 90 years later, only five women have been nominated for Best Director.
 Numerically speaking, out of the 455 directors nominated in total, just five of those are ladies.
 And only one of them ever won — shout out to Kathryn Bigelow in 2010, for The Hurt Locker.
 The 2019 Oscar nominations were announced this week and they were consistent with past years - zero female directors.
 As a filmmaker, a lover of movies, and (surprise!) a woman… it’s a bummer.

-However you may feel about the Academy Awards, the silly nominations represent how mainstream culture sees women, which for directors means not recognising them at all this year.
+However you may feel about the Academy Awards, the silly nominations represent how mainstream culture sees women, which for directors means not recognizing them at all this year.
 But the work is there, the movies exist, and they are seriously great.
 In a couple of minutes after reading the nominees, I came up with 12 female-directed films, made in 2018, that rocked me.
 They aren’t perfect films by any means, but they all happen to score significantly higher on Rotten Tomatoes than 5 nom Oscar contender Bohemian Rhapsody.
 That’s math that just doesn’t add up.
 Instead of complaining about the bureaucracy behind an outdated awards ceremony, I want to shout from the mountaintops about these wildly talented women and the striking movies that they directed in the last year.

 Chloe Zhao is the goddess who directed The Rider — the story of a Brady Jandreau — a real life young rodeo rider who is forced to give up his greatest love in the aftermath of a traumatic head injury.
 Chloe expertly blurs the lines of documentary and narrative in this one, mainly working with non-actors.
 Imagine epic tracking shots with wild horses at sunset on the Dakota prairie.
 She’s breaking our hearts AND serving stunning landscape cinematography.
 Oh, and she wrote the damn thing too.
 Chloe’s work is setting the new bar, and she booked the next Marvel movie, so obviously I’m not the only one who thinks so.

 It’s directed (and written!) by Tamara Jenkins, who might as well have invented the term “dramedy.”
-Private Life is the story of an ageing New York City couple and their desperate attempts to have a child together later in life.
+Private Life is the story of an aging New York City couple and their desperate attempts to have a child together later in life.
 Starring a fierce Kathryn Hahn and anxious Paul Giamatti, this movie makes you laugh through pain — which is truly Tamara’s gift as a director.
 It played at Sundance and the New York Film Festival, but quietly went straight to Netflix?
 Let’s make more of a ruckus for this expertly crafted story told by a phenom female director!

 Josephine Decker is the writer and director (double threat again!) who created Madeline’s Madeline, an experimental film about a young talented actress experiencing dissociative episodes while enrolled in a theatre workshop, run by a manipulative teacher.
 This one dimensional summary doesn’t totally do justice to the wild, fearless, and borderline unhinged storytelling that Josephine offers us in her work.
 Madeline’s Madeline explores the blurred lines between fantasy and reality, and maybe the performance of the self.
 This movie made me so stressed, and while I hated the feeling, I haven’t stopped thinking about it since.
 Josephine is so bold, her movies are worthy of much attention.